GalaxyDoge72/UWP-For-Windows-Phone/README.md

-# UWP-For-Windows-Phone
+## UWP For Windows Phone ##
-A documentation for Windows Phone compilatioon
+Documentation for Windows Phone compilatioon